 On December 12, 1944, the POWs heard rumors that a detail was being sent to Japan.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
 At 4:00 a.m. on the morning of December 13, the other POWs were awakened.
 By 7:00, the POWs were lined up and roll call was taken of the men selected for transport to Japan.
 As it turned out, it took until 9:00 to finish this task.
 The prisoners were allowed to roam the compound until they were told to “fall in.”
 The men were fed a meal and then marched to Pier 7 in Manila.

 They were ordered to form detachments of 100 men at 11:30 A.M., fed, and marched to Pier 7 in Manila which was two miles away.
 During the march down Luzon Boulevard, the POWs saw that the streetcars had stopped running and many things were in disrepair.
 The Filipinos lined up along the street and gave the“V” for victory sign to the Americans when they thought the Japanese wouldn’t see them.
 They noticed there were bicycles, pushcarts, carts pulled by men or animals, and some Japanese cars and trucks on the street.
 Japanese soldiers seemed to be everywhere.
 They also noticed that grass along the street was now full of weeds and the street was also in terrible shape.
-They also saw the results of American bombings on the city.
-The Bachrach Garage where a POW detachment had worked for almost over two years was now partially destroyed.
+They also saw the results of the American bombings of the city.
 When the POWs reached Pier 7, they saw almost 40 Japanese ships sunk in the bay.
 There were three ships docked at the pier.
 One was an old run-down ship, the other two were large and in good shape.
 They soon discovered one of the two nicer ships was their ship.

 The ship left Manila at 8:00 P.M. but spent most of the night in Manila Bay.
 At 10:00 P.M., the Japanese interpreter threatened to have the guards fire into the holds unless the POWs stopped screaming.
 Some of the POWs fell silent because they were exhausted, and others because they had died.
 One major of the 26th Cavalry stated the man next to him had lost his mind.
 Recalling the conversation he had with the man he said, “Worst was the man who had gone mad but would not sit still.
 One kept pestering me, pushing a mess kit against my chest, saying, ‘Have some of this chow?
 It’s good.’
 I smelled of it, it was not chow.
 ‘All right’ he said, ‘If you don’t want it.
 I’m going to eat it.’
 And a little later I heard him eating it, right beside me.”